vgslavov/dev_ref/data_structs_py.md

 }

+from collections import defaultdict
+# create dict with a default value of list
-from collections import defaultdict d = defaultdict(list)       # makes it easier to init default values d['a'].append(1)            # so you can just add items d['a'].append(2)            # (w/o checking if list/set exists already) d['b'].append(4)
+d = defaultdict(list)       # makes it easier to init default values d['a'].append(1)            # so you can just add items d['a'].append(2)            # (w/o checking if list/set exists already)
+d['b'].append(4)
 ...
+# create dict with a default value of set
 e = defaultdict(set)
 e['a'].add(1)
 e['a'].add(2)